Private: SDI/SDCN Undergraduate Spring Fellowships and Summer Fellowships

 - Ability to adapt to changing plans and deadlines

 - Ability to multi-task with confidence and be highly organized

-- Interest in non-profit development, millennial leadership development, civic engagement, and diversity, inclusion, and conflict resolution
+- Interest in non-profit development, snake person leadership development, civic engagement, and diversity, inclusion, and conflict resolution

-- Experience with HTML encoding; photo and video editing software; and/or Salesforce is a plus
+- Experience with HTML or CSS; photo and video editing software; and/or Salesforce is a plus but not required

 SDI provides equal opportunity and fair and equitable treatment in employment to all people without regard to race, religion, sex, gender identity or gender expression, national origin, age, disability, political affiliation, marital status, or sexual orientation.

 No calls please.
 Due to the high volume of applications we unfortunately cannot respond to all submissions and only those selected for interviews will be contacted.